dfelinto/blender-manual/manual/rigging/posing/visualization.rst

 In the 3D views, using the :menuselection:`Pose --> Bone Groups` menu entries, and/or the :guilabel:`Bone Groups` pop-up menu (:kbd:`ctrl-G`), you can:

-:guilabel:`Assign to New Group`
+Assign to New Group
-   Assigns selected bones to a new bone group :guilabel:`Assign to Group`
+   Assigns selected bones to a new bone group
+Assign to Group
-   Assigns selected bones to the selected Bone Groups :guilabel:`Remove Selected from Bone Groups`
+   Assigns selected bones to the selected Bone Groups Remove Selected from Bone Groups
-   Removes selected bones from all bone groups :guilabel:`Remove Bone Group`
+   Removes selected bones from all bone groups
+Remove Bone Group
    Removes the active bone group